tricendentAshu/Early-Cascade-Injection/README.md

 **2. APC LEVEL**

 It is a Software Interrupt Zone , in this level the activity that is executed is basic I/O Completeion Routines and Thread suspension.
-But why it is called APC level , it is because APC is a software interrut targeted at a specific thread.
+But why it is called APC level , it is because APC is a software interrut targeted at a specific thread and the I/O routines are handled by the Threads of a System.

 For example :